Gautam8387/CS-1319-Programming-Language-Design-and-Implementation/README.md

 ## Assignment 4
 This assignment is to write a symbol table for nanoC.
 We also generate the intermediate (three address) code and Quads for nanoC.
 The symbol table and intermediate code is implemented using ```C```.

+## Assignment 5
+This assignment is to generate the target code translator from the TAC quad array (with the supporting symbol table, and other auxiliary data structures) to the assembly language of ```x86/IA-32/x86-64```.
+The translation is now machine-specific and your generated assembly code would be translated with the gcc assembler to produce the final executable codes for the ```nanoC``` program.